dmesa2/Analysis-Traffic-Changes-Social-Distancing/README.md

 # Analysis of Social Distancing Traffic Changes in Portland

 For this project I used a subset of the data from the PORTAL Transportation Data Archive to create two interactive dashboards.
-These dashboard visualizations compare the traffic pattern changes due to social distancing in Portland, OR.
+These dashboards compare the traffic pattern changes due to social distancing in Portland, OR.
 The goal of this is to analyze how social distancing during a pandemic can change traffic patterns in a major city like Portland, Oregon.

 The dashboards can be seen at the following link: https://tinyurl.com/yya83bql